 This is an introduction geared toward those with at least a minimum understanding of programming, and (perhaps obviously) an interest in the components of Data Science (like statistics and distributed computing).
 Out of personal preference and need for focus, I geared the original curriculum toward Python tools and resources.
 R resources can be found here.

 Natural Language Processing

-Please Share and Contribute Your Ideas -- it's Open Source!
+Please Contribute Your Ideas -- this is Open Source!